waywooKwong/LangGraph-MAS4SE/README.md

-# CSII-LangChain-LLM-Chatbot
+# CSI-LangChain-LLM-Chatbot
-LLM of Customer Service based on LongChain, project in CSII
+LLM of Customer Service based on LongChain, project in Chinasoft International